-The new law requires all mining companies in Mozambique to comply with the local transfer pricing rules, under the principle of independent entities and lists the specific transactions in which this principle is applicable, among them are the transactions that refer to different concessions held by the same taxpayer.
+The new law requires all mining companies in Mozambique to comply with the local transfer pricing rules, under the principle of independent entities and lists the transactions for which this principle applies, among which are transactions referent to different concessions held by the same taxpayer.

-Law no. 28/2014 further establishes that mining rights are considered as immovable property and that all capital gains arising from the direct or indirect transfer of mining rights, by non-resident entities with or without permanent establishment in Mozambique, irrespective of the place where such transaction is completed, will be taxed at a fixed rate of 32%.
-The capital gains tax shall become due and payable by the seller or transferor but the purchaser and the Mozambican entity holding the mining rights has separate and joint liability for the payment of the tax.
+The Law nr.
+28/2014 further establishes that mining rights are considered as immovable property and that all capital gains, arising from the direct or indirect transfer of mining rights, by nonresident entities with or without permanent establishment in Mozambique, irrespective of the place where such transaction is completed, will be taxable at a fixed rate of 32%.
+This capital gains tax shall become due and payable by the by the seller or transferor but the purchaser and the Mozambique entity holding the mining rights has several and joint liability for the payment of the tax.
 In the case of doubt on the price of the transaction, the tax authorities may refer to the best international practices to determine the price.

 In fact, the law sets out specific rules relating to the calculation of gains, taxable income, deductible costs and amortization in the framework of mining activities, rules that were previously established under the different concession agreements.
-Another change introduced by this law is that income from the provision of services rendered by non-resident entities to Mozambican mining companies is subject to a withholding tax at the rate of 10%.
+Another change introduced by this law is that income from the provision of services rendered by nonresident entities to Mozambique mining companies is subject to withholding tax at the rate of 10%.